drdna/iSNPcaller/Installing and Running iSNPcaller.md

  # Installing and Running iSNPcaller
- 1. Installation
+ ## 1. Installation

- a.
  Copy iSNPcaller.pl script into a directory of your choice:
  ```bash
  cp iSNPcaller.pl iSNPcaller
  ```
- b.Install perl modules in a directory in your current search paths.
+ Install perl modules in a directory in your current search paths.
 Find current paths with the following commanns:
  ```bash
  perl -e "print join($/,@INC);"
  ```